Looking for a new gym? Feeling overwhelmed with all the options? Sound familiar? Here’s our guide to finding the one that’s right for you…

-With fitness becoming more and more mainstream, new gyms are opening all the time so there’s plenty to chose from.
-But knowing what to look for will be the difference between long-term membership, health and results or spending money on something you don’t enjoy or use.
+With fitness becoming more and more mainstream, new gyms are opening all the time so there’s plenty to choose from.
+But knowing what to look for will be the difference between long-term membership, health, and results or spending money on something you don’t enjoy or use.

 Before you worry about whether you’ll be deadlifting or cycling, doing HIIT workouts or Pilates, it’s vital that the environment you train in is one that makes you feel good.

 When you walk into the gym it should be welcoming, not intimidating.
 If the gym is kitted out with the latest equipment and fancy changing rooms but you feel anxious and out of place then it’s probably not the right space for you.

 This is the most important factor, as everything else hinges on this.
 If you like the gym and feel comfortable you’re more likely to enjoy training there.
 Good experiences will turn into consistency.
 Consistency will turn in to adherence, and so you’ll probably stay there longer, and see results.

 People have a huge influence on the atmosphere.
 If you get a friendly first impression, you will more likely feel part of their tribe and happier.
 Get a good first impression and you’re on the right lines.

 2. Training is aligned with your goals

 Knowing what you’re looking for might be harder if you’re a beginner and have never stepped foot in a gym before.
 But the key factor here is making sure you’re in the right place to get the results that you want.

 Your goals could range from being strength based, to cardio or aesthetic.
 And while a gym might be able to help you reach a multitude of goals under the same roof – it’s important to make sure you’re at least in a place where you can reach your targets.